 Your main point of contact at school should always be your child's tutor.
 You can start by contacting the tutor, who will be able to discuss your concerns.
-If you need to speak with other staff members, such as Pastoral Leaders or the SENCo (Miss Alex Scott), then please email/telephone them directly.
+If you need to speak with other staff members, such as Pastoral Leaders or the SENCo (Miss Alexandra Scott), then please email the main school email school@perins.hants.sch.uk.